 - A close friend who knows your values and health care wishes

-If more than one person at the same level disagrees, the doctor usually follows the majority.
-If there is no majority, the doctor follows the person they believe best knows your wishes.
+If more than one person at the same level disagrees, the physician usually follows the majority.
+If there is no majority, the physician follows the person they believe best knows your wishes.
+If no one on the list can be located, your attending physician may proceed after consulting an institutional ethics committee or a second physician.

 Why the Surrogate System Is Not Enough

 The surrogate list sounds fair.
-But it creates real problems.
-Family members may disagree about what you would want.
-A brother or sister may see things differently than your adult child.
-And if no one on the list is around or willing to serve, the hospital may need to go to court.
+In practice it creates real problems.
+Family members disagree about what you would want.
+A sibling may see things differently than your adult child.
+A blended-family spouse may clash with a child from a prior marriage.
+And if no one on the list is willing or available to serve, the hospital may have to go to court for a guardianship.

-A court-appointed guardian can make medical choices for you.
-But the process is slow, costly, and public.
-It also puts a stranger, the judge, in charge of picking who speaks for you.
-That is not what most people want.
+A court-appointed guardian can make medical choices for you, but the process is slow, costly, and public.
+It also puts a stranger — the judge — in charge of picking who speaks for you.
+That is not what most Arizonans want.

 - HIPAA authorization to give your agent access to your medical records

-These papers make sure the right person can act fast when you are unable to make health care choices on their behalf.
+Together, these make sure the right person can act fast when you cannot.
 They remove guesswork.
 They prevent family fights.
 They keep the courts out of your medical care.

-Having these papers in place is one of the most important steps anyone can take.
-It costs far less than a guardianship case.
-And it gives you peace of mind that your wishes will be followed.
+Having these documents in place is one of the most important steps any Arizona adult can take.
+It costs far less than a guardianship case, and it gives you peace of mind that your wishes will be followed.
 That is the smart play.